I shall now explain the Mardi Gras-to-Lent-to-Easter timeline.

 By Friday, the cops were beating Jesus up and rolling dice to divvy up his clothes.

-They then dragged him out of the back room and stood him in front of a huge crowd while the bossman, Pontius Pilate, tried to figure out what to do with him, because it seemed to Pontius Pilate that while Jesus may be a little nuts, he was not an actual criminal.
+They dragged him out of the back room and stood him in front of a huge crowd while the bossman, Pontius Pilate, tried to figure out what to do with him.
+It seemed to Pontius Pilate that while Jesus may be a little nuts, he was not an actual criminal.

 But even so, the crowd was in that frenzy and Pontius Pilate figured he was at their mercy.